awsdocs/aws-codeartifact-user-guide/doc_source/tag-domains.md

 To get the ARN of the domain, run the `describe-domain` command:

 ```
-aws codeartifact describe-domain --domain my-domain --query domain.arn
+aws codeartifact describe-domain --domain my_domain --query domain.arn
 ```

 You can add more than one tag to a domain\.
-For example, to tag a domain named *my\-domain* with two tags, a tag key named *key1* with the tag value of *value1*, and a tag key named *key2* with the tag value of *value2*:
+For example, to tag a domain named *my\_domain* with two tags, a tag key named *key1* with the tag value of *value1*, and a tag key named *key2* with the tag value of *value2*:

 ```
-aws codeartifact tag-resource --resource-arn arn:aws:codeartifact:us-west-2:123456789012:domain/my-domain --tags key=key1,value=value1 key=key2,value=value2
+aws codeartifact tag-resource --resource-arn arn:aws:codeartifact:us-west-2:123456789012:domain/my_domain --tags key=key1,value=value1 key=key2,value=value2
 ```

 If successful, this command has no output\.